Scooter-sharing system: South America

-Harms

-Abandonment and illegal dumping

-Multnomah County Sheriff's Office divers dredged out 57 shared e-scooters such as Bird, Lime and Razor and bicycles out of the Willamette River in Portland, Oregon, United States, in June 2019.
+Effects

 Right-of-way obstruction and visual pollution

 Visual pollution is a major concern caused by scooter-sharing in cities due to users illegally parking e-scooters on sidewalks, entryways, roads, and access points.
 E-scooters that are incorrectly parked litter sidewalks and block pedestrian walkways.
 Riding e-scooters on the sidewalk is discouraged because it disturbs pedestrians and poses a safety risk at high speeds.
-The term “scooter rage” or “scooter war” describes a movement by displeased city residents to illegally dump e-scooters into waterways or bury them so that users are unable to find and rent them.
+The term "scooter rage" or "scooter war" describes a movement by displeased city residents to illegally dump e-scooters into waterways or bury them so that users are unable to find and rent them.

-Injury and fatality Safety
+Injuries, fatalities and safety

 There is limited information on the overall scale of injuries caused by electric scooters.
 However, in a three-month study, 20 people were injured for every 100,000 rides.
 A close majority were head injuries, and of those cases, 15 percent were traumatic.
 Broken bones; ligament, tendon, or nerve impairments, severe bleeding; and organ damage are other injuries experienced by electric scooter riders.
 Non-riders have also been a victim to electronic scooter injuries through collisions or tripping on the devices in the streets.
 In the United States, 11 fatalities occurred between the start of 2018 to mid-2019.

 Common times of accidents occur during work and rush hours.
-33 percent of all injuries result on sidewalks and 55 percent occur on streets.
+33 percent of all injuries occur on sidewalks and 55 percent occur on streets.
 Several accidents involved cars and obstacles on the ground, like curbs, poles, or manhole covers.
 Mechanical problems, such as failing brakes and wheels, and distracted riders were other contributing factors for accidents.
-60 percent of injured people reported to have reviewed the training created by the electric scooter companies before riding.
+Sixty percent of injured people reported to have reviewed the training created by the electric scooter companies before riding.

-The use of helmets could have reduced the number of traumatic brain injury cases, yet only 4 percent reported to have worn one.
+Only 4 percent of injured riders are reported to have worn helmets.
 Lime and Bird are redesigning the devices with sturdier brakes to help reduce the mechanical troubles of riding the scooters.
 The companies have also been working alongside cities to develop infrastructure, like bike lanes that will be safer for people to travel.

-Unsanitary conditions

-Because of the COVID-19 pandemic, scooter companies have to make many changes to their business practices for a period of time.